fuzzylabs/awesome-open-mlops/README.md

 # Data Catalogues

 Tools for data discovery and data access control.
-Can be very important to workout / manage what data can be trained on vs. tested on, and how this rules vary from client to client.
+Can be very important to workout and manage what data can be trained on or tested on, and how these rules vary from client to client.
 Great summary at https://atlan.com/open-source-data-governance-tools/.
 This space is pretty young with no real convergence on an expected set of features.
-They vary in focus between data discovery and data accesss management.
+They vary in focus from data discovery to data accesss management.

 | Name                                                                                           | License       | Description |
 | ---------------------------------------------------------------------------------------------- | ------------- | ----------- |